-10 Facts You Didn’t Know About the Paralegal Studies Program at Fremont College
+10 Facts You Didn’t Know About the Paralegal Studies Program at Fremont University

-Facts You Need to Know About the Paralegal Studies Program at Fremont College
+Facts You Need to Know About the Paralegal Studies Program at Fremont University

 The Paralegal profession is a career which assists lawyers in their daily tasks that enable them to focus on their clients.
 While lawyers represent their clients in court, Paralegals are responsible for various organization tasks, composing documents, and conducting legal research to strengthen the lawyer’s case.
 According to the Bureau of Labor Statistics, the demand for jobs requiring a degree in Paralegal Studies is expected to grow by 17% between 2012 and 2022.
 Often times, employers looking to hire a paralegal favor candidates who have graduated from schools that are approved by the American Bar Association.
 Because of this, Paralegals will continue to be in high demand, and having a reputable degree from ABA-approved online paralegal programs could be vital to your success.

 At Fremont University, we understand how important it is to gain a quality education in a timely manner in order to pursue your career.
 As a result, we have designed our Paralegal Studies Program to cater directly to your needs as you move forward in this profession.
 Our program is designed to teach quality content efficiently and effectively so that you are appropriately equipped to enter your career path to becoming a Paralegal.

 As the American legal system evolves through time, we recognize that a lot can change in the developments of new cases and laws.
 Due to this, we have established a Program Advisory Committee which meets quarterly to discuss new precedents and update the curriculum accordingly.
 Since the Advisory Committee is constantly reassessing content, you can rest assured that your Paralegal Studies degree will supply you with current information so that you are properly equipped to start the job of your choosing as soon as you graduate.